-Candian project scientist and fine guidance sensor scientist for webb telescope
+Candian project scientist and fine guidance sensor scientist

 John B. Hutchings had a dual role in the James Webb Space Telescope project at the National Research Council Canada, Victoria, Canada.
 Since 2001, he was both the Webb telescope Canadian Project Scientist and the Webb telescope's Fine Guidance Sensor Instrument Scientist.